 How to Make Chicken Parmesan

-Garnish with fresh basil and serve over spaghetti or pasta.
+3. Bake, then garnish with fresh basil and serve over pasta.

-• Keep leftover chicken parmesan in a covered container in the refrigerator for up to 4 days and reheat in the microwave or oven.
+• Storing: Keep leftover chicken parmesan with the sauce in a covered container in the fridge for up to 4 days.

-• Portions can be frozen in zippered bags for up to one month.
-Thaw overnight in the refrigerator before reheating.
-The chicken won’t have the same crisp texture once frozen.
+• Freezing: Cooled portions can be frozen in zippered bags for up to a month.
+Thaw in the fridge overnight before reheating.

-Did your family love this Easy Chicken Parmesan recipe?
-Leave us a rating and a comment below.
+Did your family love this Chicken Parmesan recipe?
+Leave us a rating and comment below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text